hyperbolic-time-chamber/intro-to-rest-and-http/README.md

         - StatusCode: `201`!
 * Robot A:
     - **receives response**
-        - *Looks like my data was successfully stored!*
+        - *Based on the StatusCode, I can see that my request was successful so my data was successfully stored!*
 * Robot C:
     - **sends a request to Robot B**:
         - Verb: `GET`!